woodwardmw/MLZoomcamp-IMDB-ratings-predictor/README.md

 This project aims to take a review in natural English as an input, and to output a score between 1 and 10, corresponding to the rating that the reviewer would give, based on their review.

 ## Background
 I wanted to pick a Natural Language Processing (NLP) task, because this is the field that I am preparing to work in, and because I find it fascinating.
-NLP models often focus on a number of different tasks, such as
+NLP models often focus on tasks such as
 * Question answering
 * Sentiment analysis
 * Machine translation